 by Dave Kloeppel, Chairman, Groups360

 We want to address a few elephants in the room.
 Why is it that in the group sales environment, outdated rumors and implausible assumptions continue to hold merit?
-In this new myth-busting series of blog posts, we’ll tackle a few of the biggest elephants out there:
+In this series of myth-busting blog posts, we’ll tackle a few of the biggest elephants out there:

-To kick this myth-busting series off, we’ll start from the top of our myths list with the Lowest Price Assumption.
-It’s a common belief in our industry that the lowest price will always win the business.
-Group booking companies boast that they have the buying power of hundreds of associates which allows them to get the best price because of their scale.
+Let’s start with the myth of the lowest price.
+A common belief in our industry is that the lowest price will always win the business.
+Group booking companies boast that they have the buying power of hundreds of associates, which allows them to get the best hotel rates thanks to their scale.
 Sales teams are under constant pressure to close business and argue to GMs and revenue managers that they can win the business if they drop the rate by $X.

 Hotels are completely different.
 Price is far too simple a way to try to differentiate between two hotel rooms.
 But why?

 - Every day of the year is different from a hotel’s perspective.
-Easter Sunday will always be a less attractive day than a typical weekday in March.
-Fewer people travel on Easter Sunday than they do during Spring Break season.
+Easter Sunday will always be less attractive than a typical weekday in March.
+Fewer people travel on Easter Sunday than they do during spring break.